Journal

 Still, it feels so weird being a customer at Wal-Mart and being waited on right after eight hours being on the other side of the counter, waiting on paying customers.
 Oh, and at the register I had just vacated like 20 minutes earlier.
 It’s slightly amusing.

-Categories: Shopping, Walmart
+Categories: Retail, Walmart

 Karaoke is definitely something else…